-Any concerns involving the inappropriate behaviour of an adult towards a young person will be taken seriously and investigated in accordance with BWSW Safeguarding Policy & Procedures.
+Any concerns involving the inappropriate behaviour of an adult towards a young person will be taken seriously and investigated in accordance with the Safeguarding Regulation.

-If you are the person who is the centre of an allegation, the nature of the allegation(s) will be explained to you and you may be required to cease working with young people in Water skiing, and you will be informed as soon as possible based on advice from the Statutory Agencies to whom the matter may be referred if the allegation(s) are serious.
+If you are the person who is the subject of an allegation, the nature of the allegation(s) will be explained to you and you may be required to cease working with young people in Water skiing, and you will be informed as soon as possible based on advice from the Statutory Agencies and/ or the National Safeguarding Panel to whom the matter may be referred if the allegation(s) are serious.

 This may result in suspension from activity within Water skiing whilst a full investigation is being carried out, in order to protect all parties involved.
-Should this situation occur, BWSW Lead Safeguarding Officer will keep you informed at all stages of any suspension, investigation or disciplinary process that may ensue.
+Should this situation occur, the Case Management Group will keep you informed at all stages of any suspension, investigation or disciplinary process that may ensue.